Stem Cell Procedure

 Bone Marrow Stem Cell Procedure

-For the next few days, the patient will spend a few hours in the clinic each day.
-On the first day of treatment, the patient will receive the venous procedure, which uses an IV to collect a blood sample.
-The second day consists of the bone marrow aspiration, which removes a small amount of bone marrow fluid.
-Each day, the clinicians will clean and isolate the stem cells from the blood or bone marrow, so that they can be reintroduced to the damaged area intravenously.
-After reintroduction, the stem cells can begin to promote healing and improve your lung function.
+For the next couple of days, the patient will spend a few hours in the clinic each day.
+The first day of treatment consists of the bone marrow aspiration, which removes a small amount of bone marrow fluid.
+On the second day of treatment, the patient will receive the venous procedure, which uses an IV to collect a blood sample.
+Each day, the clinicians will harvest, process and separate and then return the stem cells from the blood or bone marrow to the patient intravenously.
+After reintroduction, the stem cells may begin to promote healing.

 Patients are often surprised by the simplicity of these minimally invasive procedures, but with cutting-edge technology and a patient-centric clinical team, patients can rest assured that they are in good hands.
 Throughout the entire treatment process, patients have the opportunity to get any questions immediately answered by our knowledgeable medical staff.
 The Lung Institute clinical team remains in contact with patients after treatment and works together with the patient’s physician and pulmonologist to create a strong support system for the patient.